Jordan Bos

-Jordan Bos (born 29 October 2002) is an Australian professional footballer who plays as a left back for Melbourne City.
+Jordan Jacob Bos (born 29 October 2002) is an Australian professional soccer player who plays as a left back for Dutch Eredivisie side Feyenoord and the Australia national team.

 Early life

 Bos grew up in the Melbourne suburb of Point Cook and played junior football for Hoppers Crossing SC.
 He went to secondary school at the Point Cook campus of Emmanuel College.
+He is of Dutch descent, and is the older brother of Mainz 05 player Kasey Bos.